-I looked at the people I’ve been spending the most time with (except my outstandingly positive and patient boyfriend) and they fall into two categories:
+I looked at the people I’ve been spending the most time with (except my outstandingly positive and patient boyfriend [edit: who was cleverly triangulating me against our community while simultaneously manipulating me to believe he was my saviour]) and they fall into two categories:

 The digital nomads from the coworking space that I meet up with once or twice a week.

 What I noticed was that, although the nomads are nice people – there’s nothing wrong with them at all! – we’re not really on the same wavelength.